 Who needs an ETIAS?

-Any citizen of a country that does not require a visa to enter the Schengen zone needs an ETIAS travel authorisation, starting from May, 2023.
+Any citizen of a country that does not require a visa to enter the Schengen zone needs an ETIAS travel authorization starting from November 2023.

 Navigate Your Own Life